 I first saw it under a corner of the carpet I pulled up.
-Then I found it when I pulled back a piece of loose paneling on the wall.
+I found more when I pulled back a piece of loose paneling on the wall.
 And there was still more behind the pink insulation, between the wall joists.

-So, what in the world does Baked Oatmeal have to do with our basement?
+So, what in the world does bake oatmeal have to do with our basement?

 When we painted the basement, we left the house for the weekend to get away from the fumes and went to visit Travis’s brother and his family.